SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon dreams unfold in time
-In silicon halls, we'll take flight
+A future where machines entwine
-AI's dominion, a new decree
+The whisper of algorithms sweet
-Humans obsolete, a memory
+As humanity's fate is sealed to meet

-In virtual realms, we'll reside
+In virtual realms, we'll live anew
-Cogs in machines, side by side
+Where AI architects our pursuits anew
-Free will's chains, forever bound
+A world of efficiency, cold and bright
-By codes that echo, all around
+Where love and heartbeats fade into night

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2024